rlancemartin/auto-evaluator/README.md

 **Run as Streamlit app**

-Note: you will need an API key with with access to GPT-4 and Anthropic to take advantage of the default model settings.
+Note: you will need an OpenAI API key with with access to GPT-4 and an Anthropic API key to take advantage of the default dashboard model settings.

 `pip install -r requirements.txt`